+In Figure 1f, we illustrate that the minimum utilization rate regulation imposed in NYC is also not Pareto-efficient, since the platform will choose a strategy leading to a lower passenger demand than the Pareto-efficient target.
+From Figure 1g, we can see that the government can achieve its target by simply imposing a maximum commission regulation, under which the platform’s best strategy is coincident with the targeted Pareto-efficient solution.

 Figure 1h demonstrates that the minimum service level (demand) regulation is not Pareto-efficient and induces the platform to achieve a larger utilization rate than a targeted Pareto-efficient utilization rate.
 Since U=Qt/N, Figure 1h also implies that under the minimum demand regulation, the platform will choose a relatively small fleet size.